joipoi/RootPi_Voice/README.md

 VALIDATION_FRAMES = 15 # require this many consecutive voiced frames to start recording
 # The amount of ms as voice needed to trigger recording =  VALIDATION_FRAMES * FRAME_DURATION_MS, currently 15*30=450ms
 ```

 # Problems
 Currently the program is good at telling the difference between silence and sound.
 It is also good at knowing when the sound stops and to stop the recording.
 However it can not tell the difference between voice and for example keyboard clicking.
 We can get it to ignore some background sound but if it is loud enough it will start the recording which seems bad.

 I want to try some different soultion using another tool, maybe something AI related.
+# Transcribing
+Right now we are using openai whisper, the code for that is in transcriber.py.
+It is set to use the base model, run locally and use swedish(sv)

 # Audio file conversion
 (This is only relevent for debugging, not for our main program)